Our Principal Corporate Members Include

 • Pavement equipment owners

-• Interested industry professional
+• Interested industry professionals

 To join the waitlist click on the registration below!
 Once you have joined the waitlist, you will receive further information, pricing, and updates, from the RCC Pavement Council.
 Please note, this Event is NOT managed by the Australian Society of Concrete pavements.
 The tour costs are fully self-funded.